 Support offered for EU minor-use agrochemicals funding system

 About 96% of respondents to an EU survey are in favor of establishing a European fund to coordinate activities aimed at increasing approvals of agrochemicals for use on minor crops.
-The study, carried out by the Food Chain Evaluation Consortium (FCEC) for the European Commission, found more than 1,400 cases where there was a crop protection problem due to lack of available products.
+The study, carried out by the Food Chain Evaluation Consortium (FCEC) for the European Commission, found more than 1,400 cases where there was a crop protection problem due to a lack of available products.
 The full picture is likely to be worse as only 15 EU member states provided information, the study's authors point out.
-The collected economic data indicated an impact of more than 1 billion euros ($1.441 billion) per year on a total of more than 9 million ha, they add.
+The collected economic data indicated an impact of more than 1 billion euros ($1.441 billion) per year on a total of more than 9 million hectares, they add.